gluster/glusterdocs/Administrator Guide/Events APIs.md

 Cluster.
 Gluster nodes should be able to access this Webhook server on the configured port.

-Example Webhook written in python,
+Example Webhook written in Python:

     from flask import Flask, request